- Home

 When is radiation therapy recommended?

-Radiation therapy is usually recommended:
+Radiation therapy may be recommended:

-- after breast-conserving surgery
+- after breast-conserving surgery – usually a part of standard treatment

 Planning radiation therapy

-You will have a planning session at the radiation therapy centre.
-During this appointment, you will have a CT scan to pinpoint the area to be treated, and sometimes marks are put on your skin so the radiation therapists treat the exact same area each time.
+Sometimes marks are put on your skin so the radiation therapists can ensure you are lined up correctly each time you are treated.
 These marks are usually small dots (tattoos), and they may be temporary or permanent.
 Talk to your radiation therapists if you are worried about these tattoos.
+Invisible tattoos are available in some centres.

 Having radiation therapy

-You will probably have radiation therapy daily from Monday to Friday for 3–6 weeks.
+You will probably have radiation therapy daily from Monday to Friday for 1–6 weeks.
 Most people have radiation therapy as an outpatient and go to the treatment centre each day.

 Side effects of radiation therapy